ssfgreen/ANLP-Exam-Revision-2025/ANLP Summary Notes.md

 - **Precision:** reliability of positive predictions.
 - **Recall:** coverage of true positives.
 - **F1:** balance of the two (esp. for imbalanced labels).
+  - Micro: (overall performance) Regular f1 score formula
+  - Macro: (class-balanced performance) Unweighted average of precision, recall, and F1 over all classes (i.e sum of precision, recall, and F1 for each class divided by the number of classes)
 - **+** Capture trade-offs in detection tasks (NER, toxicity).
 - **–** F1 ignores **true negatives** and class-specific priorities.